 This guide gives you everything you need to know to make the most of your time at BPM in Costa Rica, plus tips on making the most of your time in Tamarindo and advice on where to go after in Costa Rica.

 I kindly received a complimentary media pass to attend BPM in Tamarindo.
 As always, all opinions are my own.

 BPM, which stands for Bartenders, Promoters, and Musicians, is an electronic music festival that started in 2008 as a post-New Years gathering for industry professionals in Mexico.
 Since then, it’s grown into a world-renowned event with multiple locations around the world including Portugal, Israel, and now Costa Rica!

-Tamarindo is a beautiful town nestled along Costa Rica’s Pacific coastline.
-It’s the perfect location for a festival like BPM which is set outdoors.
+Tamarindo is a beautiful town nestled along Costa Rica’s Pacific Coast.
+It’s a perfect location for a festival like BPM which is set outdoors.

 The festival took place from January 14th-19th, coinciding with the dry season in Costa Rica.
-The weather was hot and dry, which was perfect for a festival like BPM.
-Not to mention the incredible beaches and sunsets, which are the perfect backdrop for dancing the night away.
+The weather was hot and dry, which was perfect for a festival like BPM where you are outside most of the day.
+Not to mention the incredible beaches and sunsets, which make an incredible backdrop for dancing the night away.

-Aside from the perfect weather, what makes Tamarindo, Costa Rica an ideal destination for the BPM festival is the social atmosphere.
-The town attracts travelers from all over the world, so it makes for a social and fun atmosphere where you can easily meet people.
+Aside from the perfect weather, what makes Tamarindo an ideal destination for the BPM festival is the social atmosphere.
+The town attracts travelers from all over the world, so it has a social and fun atmosphere where you can easily meet people.

 Getting to Tamarindo